-Magic: The Gathering has been around since 1993.
-A lot has changed to the game since then, including the artwork on the cards.
+Those that keep up with MTG probably know that the current playset is Throne of Eldraine.
+But Magic: The Gathering has been around since 1993 and a lot has changed in the game since then, including the artwork on the cards.

 Take a trip with us down MTG memory lane as we revisit some of the weirdest Magic cards.
 Some of these will have you laughing to yourself and wondering how they ever got approved.